 Perhaps she always knew who she was.
 Perhaps she always knew she’d be my child.

 We checked in at the maternity ward and were shown to our room.
 It was spacious and settled within a corner, with two glass windows, allowing a view of the current sunrise.
 It was comforting and secluded and I was grateful to feel like things were continually going right.

-She inserted the bulb part and with a syringe, slowly pushed water through the tubing, therefore expanding the bulb and hopefully my cervix.
+She inserted the bulb part and with a syringe, slowly pushed a saline solution through the tubing, therefore expanding the bulb and hopefully my cervix.

-It sounds more strange and intense than it was.
-All I felt were period-like cramps, and I was still able to walk around the room and use the bathroom.
-I just had three tubes hanging out of me, peeking through my open hospital gown.
+Once it was secured into place, all I felt were period-like cramps, and I was still able to walk around the room and use the bathroom.
+I just had three tubes hanging out of me, peeking through my open-back hospital gown.
 Chris and Allison got a kick out of that one.

 For two or so hours, this bulb sat in me.
 Finally, it fell out on its own (which is ideal–that means it did its expanding job) and I said aloud that I thought my water broke.
 It felt like slow trickles were puddling on the bed underneath me.

-Pitocin started to drip into my plotted vein and contractions began soon after, each one coming about every one to two minutes, which is ridiculously close together when compared to starting labor natually.
+Pitocin started to drip into my plotted vein and contractions began soon after, each one coming about every one to two minutes, which is ridiculously close together when compared to starting labor naturally.